Robert8944/sqsg6/README.md

 - Test that your installation was successful by navigating to the 'Training_site/' directory in your browser, usually [http://localhost/sqsg6/Training_site/](http://localhost/sqsg6/Training_site/) if you are running the LAMP stack on your local machine.
 This URL should load 'index.php' automatically.

+- Create a file in the root /sqsg6/ directory named 'config.ini' (without quotes).

+- In 'config.ini' write one line with the format

+> password = "Demo Password"

+Where "Demo Password" is the root password to your MySQL database.
+Keep the quotes in the config.ini file.
+If you wish to use a different user, edit the 'sql_connector.php' file to use a differnt string other than 'root' on the line containing 'DB_USER'.

+- Test the connection to the SQL database by running

+> php sql_connector.php

+from the command line.
+The file should execute without error.

 ## Continued Development